knpuniversity/symfony-journey/knpu/http-kernel/event-subscriber.rst

 But no worries!
 I'm going to use the new ``dump()`` function from Symfony 2.6.
 Let's go back a few pages, refresh, and the dump function prints that out right in the web debug toolbar.
 And we can see it's dumping a ``GetResponseEvent`` object.
-So that's awesome - no we know what type of is being passed to us.
+So that's awesome - now we know what type of object is being passed to us.
 And that's important because every event object will have different methods and different information on it.

-Let's type hint the argument.
+Let's type-hint the argument.
 Notice I'm using PHPStorm, so that added a nice ``use`` statement to the top - don't forget that.
 What I want to do is get the ``User-Agent`` header and print that out in a log message.
 Fortunately, this ``getResponseEvent`` object gives us access to the request object.
 And